-5.10.
+- 5.14.
 The Manager shall report the actual asset allocation of Punakaiki Fund's investments to the Board on a quarterly basis.
-The Manager shall also immediately report to the Board in the event that asset allocation thresholds are breached.
+The Manager shall also immediately report to the Board in the event (to the best knowledge of the Manager) that any asset allocation thresholds have been breached. - 5.15.
+The Manager shall report on the amount of capital raised since the last Milestone Fund Raising event occurred, and the level of the Operating Reserve, both in dollar terms and as a percentage of Net Asset Value, in each Capital Raising Report issued to the Board.